Find Trade Colleges

 All About Production, Planning, and Expediting Clerks

-Production, Planning, or Expediting Clerk Job Description Coordinate and expedite the flow of work and materials within or between departments of an establishment according to production schedule.
+Job Description: Coordinate and expedite the flow of work and materials within or between departments of an establishment according to production schedule.
 Duties include reviewing and distributing production, work, and shipment schedules; conferring with department supervisors to determine progress of work and completion dates; and compiling reports on progress of work, inventory levels, costs, and production problems.

-Production, Planning, or Expediting Clerk Responsibilities
+List of Production, Planning, or Expediting Clerk Job Duties

 • Compile information, such as production rates and progress, materials inventories, materials used, or customer information, so that status reports can be completed.